 - Bit 3 – RP (Round Trip): If this bit is set to "1", then the Round trip packet delay field shall be present, otherwise the Round trip packet delay field shall not be present.

-- Bit 4 – PLMF (Packet Delay Measurement Failure): If this bit is set to "1", this indicates no timestamp is received in uplink packet for a delay exceeding the Packet Delay Thresholds or the Measurement Period.
+- Bit 4 – PLMF (Packet Delay Measurement Failure): If this bit is set to "1", this indicates no timestamp is received in uplink packet for a delay exceeding the Measurement Period.

 - Bit 5 to 8: Spare, for future use and set to "0".